 He tilted his head, raised his eyebrows, and said, “Okay.”

 We got up and walked inside.
 He punched out and I punched in before the big crowd came out.
 He said, “Take care of yourself, don’t forget to eat, and have a good night,” and he winked at me again.

 I had a hard time concentrating while working at my usual sewing station.
 I was still feeling the shivers from George’s hug.
 It happened so fast, I needed time to process it.

 I couldn’t tell her the real reason why I couldn’t play cards.
-We Low German people were not allowed play cards games like that.
+Low German people were not allowed to play card games like that.
 We were told that if we did we would have nightmares about the devil.
 I visualized her rolling her eyes at me like never before if I told her that.